abhinav-8/TrelloClone/README.md

 ## Answers

-1.  - Yes this is possible , I haven't hardcoded this part,it can be handled gracefully by just sending these data from the backend having these titles.
+1.  - Yes this is possible , I haven't hardcoded this part,so if the format of the response is same,there is not any need to alter anything.
-    - There would be a table for lists or stages.The primary key would act as a foreign key and will have a one      many relationship with the task table.Currently haven't considered different boards.
+    - There would be a table for lists or stages.The primary key of Lists or Stages table would act as a foreign key for Tasks table and will have a one to many relationship.So,this works same for different boards,there would be a board table too and would be related with Stages and Tasks table in similar way.
-    - We can make an endpoint on for just adding more stages which will be a POST request.
+    - We can make an endpoint for adding more stages and editing stage name which will be a POST and PATCH request.
-2.  - Currently,I have only title in the tasks but later we can have more details about task ,in which we can just add a section for comments,deadlines etc.
+2.  - Currently,I have only title in the tasks but later we can have more details about task in which we can just add a section for comments,deadlines etc.
     - For this there would be task table having foreign key=P.K of Stages table.The table would have columns as Comments(type array) and would be allowed to be null.There would be various other columns like title,deadline,createdAt and updatedAt etc.
     - Yes from frontend perspective we have to just make an Input Component for comments and hit the PATCH or POST request depending upon the usecase.
     - We can also have separate table for task comments where the columns would have userId, taskId etc if we want the comments from different users too.